The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Reference models on honeycomb and square lattice

-In Fig.~\ref{fig2}a,b, we present results for $m_\perp^2$ vs. magnetization $m = 2 S^z_{\mathrm{tot}}/N$, obtained via ED on $N =36, 40$ sites for HcL and SqL, shown within the whole range of anisotropies, $\alpha = 0.1 - 1.0$.
-The advantage of a smaller $N=36$ is that via ED we can cover the whole range $0 \leq m \leq 1$, whereas for $N=40$ we are limited (due to Hilbert space dimension) to $m> 0.2$.
-Also, we generally restrict our presentation in Fig.~\ref{fig2}a,b to $m > m_*(\alpha)$, since the regime $m < m_*(\alpha)$ corresponds to the unstable regime in $m(h)$ and results become unphysical (as well as strongly size-dependent).
+In Fig.~\ref{fig2}a,b, we present results for $m_\perp^2$ vs. magnetization $m = 2 S^z_{\textrm{tot}}/N$, obtained via ED on $N =36, 40$ sites for HcL and SqL, shown within the whole range of anisotropies, $\alpha = 0.1 - 1.0$.
+The advantage of a smaller $N=36$ is that via ED we can cover the whole range $0 \leq m \leq 1$, whereas for $N=40$ we are limited (due to Hilbert-space dimension) to $m> 0.2$.
+Also, generally we restrict in Fig.~\ref{fig2}a,b our presentation to $m > m_*(\alpha)$, since the regime $m < m_*(\alpha)$ corresponds to the unstable regime in $m(h)$ and results become unphysical (as well as strongly size dependent).